iximeow/yaxpeax-x86/README.md

 ### ! user beware !
 * while the decoder has the option to select instruction set extensions, it is entirely likely that some extensions are not yet properly rejected when the corresponding flag is disabled. user beware!
 * `yaxpeax-x86` likely has many corners where it does not reject instructions it should. particularly likely is accepting a register operand where the corresponding instruction specifically only allows memory encodings - `lea` is a good example of this. user beware!
-* `yaxpeax-x86` will, but does not yet, have decoders for protected-mode and real-mode `x86`. currently, `yaxpeax-x86` assumes that it is decoding long mode `x86_64` instructions. it is strongly recommended to use `<yaxpeax_x86::x86_64 as Arch>::Instruction` and similar type aliases, rather than using struct and operand types directly. user beware!
+* `yaxpeax-x86` will, but does not yet, have a decoder for real-mode `x86`. it is strongly recommended to use `<yaxpeax_x86::protected_mode::Arch as Arch>::Instruction` and similar type aliases, rather than using struct and operand types directly. user beware!
 * avx512 is not yet supported. user beware!
 * avx256 support is questionable. user beware!
 * x87 is not yet supported. user beware!